-Our current financial stability has been largely maintained through reliance on non-sustainable funding sources, such as the temporary increase in building fees or one-time federal pandemic-related revenues.
+Our current financial stability has been largely maintained through reliance on non-sustainable funding sources, such as the temporary increase in building fees.
 This strategy has allowed us to keep the General Fund balance at an acceptable level without the need for drastic budget cuts.
-Presently, the balance stands at 25.8%, which is above the City's policy levels.

-However, it is important to note that the one-time revenue from building fees is not expected to continue at the current level, resulting in a projected \$700,000 revenue reduction starting in FY26-27.
-Consequently, we are anticipating a return to a \$1.2 million revenue shortfall in the next fiscal year.
+Presently, the balance stands at 27.6%, which is above the City's policy levels.
+However, it is important to note that the one-time revenue from building fees is not expected to continue at the current level.
+Consequently, we are projecting a return to a \$1.4 million deficit in the next fiscal year.